 Adverse weather conditions or darkness can also limit the driver’s ability to properly see and avoid a pedestrian.
 The same principle applies to certain speeds at which a driver may have been traveling.

 In sum, a collision between a car and a pedestrian is often the driver’s fault, but the pedestrian’s behavior can still play a major role in determining blame and should be addressed with the help of an Ocala pedestrian accident attorney.
+If the driver fleas the scene of the accident, this is known as a hit and run accident.

 Pedestrians tend to be very vulnerable in car accident scenarios.
 They are generally offered little to no protection that might prevent or mitigate a motor vehicle impact, and even a low-speed collision can be enough to knock them to the ground.